twpayne/chezmoi/assets/chezmoi.io/docs/user-guide/tools/diff.md

 ## Use VSCode as the diff tool

-To use [VSCode](https://code.visualstudio.com/) as the diff tool, add the following to your config:
+To use [VSCode][vscode] as the diff tool, add the following to your config:

 === "TOML"